OUR STEERING GROUP

 Michael Hill is Managing Director of Optima Control Solutions Ltd. Located on Capricorn Park in Blackburn, Optima boasts a team of professional engineers providing expert industrial control solutions worldwide.
 After serving his apprenticeship at Cobble Blackburn Ltd, and subsequently graduating from Manchester University, Michael held positions at Kennedy and Donkin Consulting Engineers (Manchester) and Eurotherm Drives Ltd. (West Sussex) before he and a colleague formed Optima CS and set up in Blackburn in 1995.

-Danny Davis the Head of New Business for Blackburn Rovers Football Club, Lancashire.
+Danny Davis is the Head of New Business for Blackburn Rovers Football Club, Lancashire.

 Born and raised in Blackburn, the Red Rose County, he also spent ten years working and living in Tenerife and thanks the hospitality industry for his dedicated work ethic.
 Working for Blackburn Rovers is an honour for Danny and he enjoys working and supporting his birth town.
 He was also the main drive to attract Elton John to Ewood Park in June 2017.